- To increase the number of deer harvested and sampled for CWD management, additional bucks may be earned.

 Best Practices for Carcass Disposal

-2. Bag the gut material in contractor-grade 3mm thick garbage bag(s) and dispose of in a landfill.
-Be sure to follow the carcass transport rules.
+- Bag in contractor-grade 3mm think garbage bag(s) and dispose of in a landfill.